13 Sept. 1949.

 A. Yes.
 He gave me orders as Commander in Charge to go and break up such truces in whatever territories they were taking place.

 Q. When did the Tito forces become strong enough to make them felt in the situation in Yugoslavia?
+A. Almost at the end of the war when the Russians approached the boundaries.

 Q. Will you fix the date when Mikhailovitch was first required to take action to resist the Tito forces?